Diogodalves/revolution-to-web-api/README.md

 ```

 ## Examples
-Don't forget to run Python Script in an external console to prevent port comunication issues.
+Don't forget to run your Python Script in an external console to prevent port comunication issues.
 * **Python**
 ```python
 from tornado import websocket, web, ioloop